By Ludo Vrebos, based on the books by Jozef Rulof.

 The priest rushes to the day-consciousness, dominates this for only a few seconds, perceives what the surroundings are like and jumps.

-The water absorbs him, the terrible roar of the other being also sinks under water, and death follows.
+The water absorbs them, the terrible roar of the other person also sinks under water, and death follows.

 The auras rip apart, the fluid cord breaks and the priest is released.

 The masters follow this soul, through this life they bring the occult laws to the earth, as a result of which finally the contact between the earth and the hereafter will be given form to.